bahrus/trans-render/README.md

 XSLT can take pure XML with no formatting instructions as its input.
 Generally speaking, the XML that XSLT acts on isn't a bunch of semantically  meaningless div tags, but rather a nice semantic document, whose intrinsic structure is enough to go on, in order to formulate a "transform" that doesn't feel like a hack.

-Likewise, with the advent of custom elements, the template markup will tend to be much more semantic, like XML. trans-render tries to rely as much as possible on this intrinsic semantic nature of the template markup, to give enough clues on how to fill in the needed "potholes" like textContent and property setting.
-But trans-render is completely extensible, so it can certainly accommodate custom markup (like string interpolation, or common binding attributes) by using additional, optional helper libraries.
+Likewise, with the advent of custom elements, the template markup will tend to be much more semantic, like XML. trans-render's usefulness grows as a result of the increasingly semantic nature of the template markup, because often the markup semantics provide enough clues on how to fill in the needed "potholes," like textContent and property setting, without the need for custom markup, like binding attributes.
+But trans-render is completely extensible, so it can certainly accommodate custom binding attributes by using additional, optional helper libraries.

-This leaves the template markup quite pristine, but it does mean that the separation between the template and the binding instructions will tend to require looking in two places, rather than one.
-And if the template document structure changes, separate adjustments may be needed to make the binding rules in sync.
+This can leave the template markup quite pristine, but it does mean that the separation between the template and the binding instructions will tend to require looking in two places, rather than one.
+And if the template document structure changes, separate adjustments may be needed to keep the binding rules in sync.
 Much like how separate style rules often need adjusting when the document structure changes.

 ## Advantages